thomasblanchet/real-time-inequality/README.md

 ### Memory and Runtime Requirements

-> INSTRUCTIONS: Memory and compute-time requirements may also be relevant or even critical.
-Some example text follows.
-It may be useful to break this out by Table/Figure/section of processing.
-For instance, some estimation routines might run for weeks, but data prep and creating figures might only take a few minutes.

 #### Summary

 Approximate time needed to reproduce the analyses on a standard 2022 desktop machine: